OpenMS/pyopenms-docs/docs/source/massql.rst

 Query MSExperiment with MassQL
 ==============================

-MassQL is a powerful, SQL-like query language for mass spectrometry data.
+MassQL is a powerful, SQL-like query language for :term:`Mass spectrometry` data.
 For further information visit the `MassQL documentation
 <https://mwang87.github.io/MassQueryLanguage_Documentation/>`_.

-MS data from a ``MSExperiment`` can be exported to MS1 and MS2 dataframes, which can be queried directly with the ``massql`` module.
+MS data from a :py:class:`~.MSExperiment` can be exported to MS1 and MS2 dataframes, which can be queried directly with the ``massql`` module.

 **pyopenms.MSExperiment.get_massql_df()**